cloud-gov/django-uaa/docs/developing.rst

 At this point you should be able to visit the locally-hosted project and login to fake cloud.gov as foo@example.org.

+If you'd like to modify any of the example app's settings, you can do so by creating an ``example/example/settings_local.py`` file;
+any settings defined there will override the ones in ``example/example/settings.py``.

 Running tests
 ~~~~~~~~~~~~~